The purpose of this page is to educate and to make you curious to learn more.

 - Non-parental Custody

-A parenting plan is an outline of your child’s residential schedule, often a parenting plan is submitted at the beginning of a divorce action if children are involved.
+A parenting plan or residential schedule (they are the same thing) are an outline of your child’s residential schedule.
+Often a parenting plan is submitted at the beginning of a divorce action if children are involved.
 If you were not married, then you would need to establish parentage, the court has ways to address this issue as well.
-These are complicated issues and that is why we offer a FREE 20 minute consultation.
+These can be complicated issues.

-Imagine you are a co-CEO of a major corporation called Your Child, Inc. and you can not hire or fire the other Co-CEO.
-For the well being of your child it is important and beneficial to learn to navigate the dynamics of your parental relationship with the other parent for the benefit of your child, unless there are parenting factors that prohibit the other parent or their ability to perform as a parent.
-This can be complicated and that is why we would like to sit down with you to go over your concerns and help you through this process.
+Imagine you are a co-CEO of a major corporation called Your Child.
+You can not fire the other Co-CEO.
+The well being of your child is important and it may be beneficial to learn to navigate the dynamics of your parental relationship with the other parent for the benefit of your child, unless there are parenting factors that prohibit the other parent or their ability to perform as a parent.
+This can be complicated and that is why talking to a lawyer can help you make some well educated decisions.

 Stop “push over parenting” and build a parenting team with your former spouse that empowers your parental bond to raise strong and confident children without fear of being sabotaged and undermined.

-Parentage actions establish paternity in the event a child was born out of wedlock.
+Parentage actions establish paternity in the event a child was born outside of a marriage.
 This allows the court to establish a parenting plan that shares or limits each parents parenting responsibility and functions.

 Are you a relative, grandparent or concerned non-parental party and need to obtain custody of a minor to participate in education decisions, non-emergency health care and other important decisions that children require.

 There are different types of adoption.
 Most common in family type cases, we see step-parent adoptions.
 It is always good idea to consult with an attorney before making these decisions.